shivendra-agarwal/salary-prediction-using-logistic-regression-and-knn/README.md

 """
 #### We can say that on the given dataset logistic regression and k nearest neighbour does not works well because the accuracy lies between 80% to 85% for both the algorithms.

+#### Thank you NPTEL and Prof. Rengaswamy and teaching assistants of course Python for Data Science.